 I Am Mother Netflix Review – A Slick but Underwhelming AI-Themed Thriller

-I Am Mother Netflix
+I Am Mother available on Netflix

 There are tautly constructed dystopian sci-fi films that offer (profound) intellectual and emotional interrogation of the human condition and the myriad factors threatening the race’s existence, from apocalyptic environmental catastrophe to AI take over.
 Then there are films which are utterly derivative and yet manage to grab the audience’s attention through WTF moments and some decent action.
 Netflix’s latest original movie I Am Mother (2019) clearly belongs to the latter category.
 It pumps engrossing twists into a stale, familiar narrative of humans (or women in this case) vs robots in the post-apocalyptic world.